 Yellowstone’s geysers are a show that’s been going off like clockwork for ages.
 Old Faithful may be the best-known geyser in America’s first national park but it’s only one of 10,000 geothermal features within the park.

-Join us in July or September 2021 for a four night in-depth instruction and hands on guidance astrophotography workshop during new moon when skies are at their darkest!
+Join us in September 2021 for a four night in-depth instruction and hands on guidance astrophotography workshop during new moon when skies are at their darkest!

 We will teach you how to find your way around in the dark, find the best composition using PhotoPills, what exposures to use for night photography, light painting techniques and how to focus in the dark.

 Each area of the park will provide you with remarkably unique night-scape shooting and lighting challenges to better hone your skills.